Old Miri Airport Tower & Terminal (Decommissioned)

 The dilapidated terminal & tower building, in 1993.
 Photo courtesy of Simon

 As with most buildings of the 60s and 70s the old airport was not air-conditioned, and had a relatively small terminal meant for Fokker F27 flights.
 Eventually as Boeing and upgraded Fokker F50 flights became more common, a new terminal was needed to accommodate them, so a newer, larger, two-story terminal was built a bit further south down the runway in the early 1980s, which itself was demolished for a third upgraded terminal by the turn of the millenium.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 The old terminal/tower functioned to handle other tasks for a while before it was abandoned and torn down.
 Today, hangars to house helicopters for offshore and flying doctor flights are built on the site of the old tower and terminal building.

 Its original runway had been extended several times since then as modernization and improvements are added.